localstack/docs/content/en/user-guide/aws/stepfunctions/index.md

 In the example above:

-- `StateMachineName`: Must match the exact name used during creation in LocalStack.
+- **`StateMachineName`**: Must exactly match the name used when the state machine was created in LocalStack.
-- `TestCases`: Named scenarios that define mocked behavior for individual states.
+- **`TestCases`**: Named scenarios that define mocked behavior for specific `Task` states.

-Each test case maps Task states to mock responses that define expected behavior.
+Each test case maps `Task` states to mock responses that define their expected behavior.

-At runtime, if a test case is selected, the state uses the mock response if defined; otherwise, it calls the emulated service.
+At runtime, if a test case is selected, the state uses the mocked response (if defined); otherwise, it falls back to calling the emulated service.

-Here is a full example of the `StateMachines` section:
+Below is a complete example of the `StateMachines` section:

 ```json
 "LambdaSQSIntegration": {